KrishnarajT/IP-Project-Youtube-Video-Downloader/README.md

 pip install matplotlib
 ```

-### Using the existing Environment to compile, edit, and view Source code
+### Using the existing Environment to compile, edit, and view Source code (for group)

 1. **Pycharm, Thonny** or any text editor that supports addition of Virtual Environments
 2. Download or clone the repository in your computer